 Students are collaborators and co-creators of knowledge in my classroom.
 Undergraduates, including non-majors, are capable of extraordinary scholarship and insight.
 In my classroom, I hold students to high standards, because I truly believe this about them.
 My classroom teaching comes from a standpoint of trusting students – trusting that they are knowledgeable, that they are capable, that they have passions and ideas they are waiting to be asked to contribute.
-Below: RIT students (BIOL475) researched and designed interpretative signage for the live coral tanks in the Wallace Center, which were installed as a temporary exhibit for a year.
+Below: RIT students (BIOL475) researched and designed interpretative signage for the live coral tanks in the Wallace Library, which were installed as a temporary exhibit for a year.

 Innovation and Flexibility